LAST UPDATED: October 14, 2021

 If we are required to treat Other Information as Personal Data under applicable law, then we may use and disclose it for the purposes for which we use and disclose Personal Data as detailed in this Privacy Notice.

 We and our service providers may collect Other Information in a variety of ways, including:

 - Through a browser or device: Certain information is collected by most browsers or automatically through devices, such as a Media Access Control (MAC) address, computer type (Windows or Mac), screen resolution, operating system name and version, device manufacturer and model, language, Internet browser type and version and the name and version of the Services (such as the App) being used.
 We use this information to ensure that the Services function properly;

-- Most browsers allow individuals to automatically decline cookies or be given the choice of declining or accepting a particular cookie (or cookies) from a particular website.
+- Most browsers allow individuals to automatically decline cookies and widgets or be given the choice of declining or accepting a particular cookie (or cookies) from a particular website.
 Please refer to http://www.allaboutcookies.org/manage-cookies/index.html for more information.
 Declining cookies may cause certain parts of the Services to cease working;

 - Using pixel tags and other similar technologies: Pixel tags (also known as web beacons and clear GIFs) may be used to, among other things, track the actions of users of the Services (including email recipients), measure the success of our marketing campaigns and compile statistics about usage of the Services and response rates; and

 We may use and disclose Other Information for any purpose, except where we are required to do otherwise under applicable law.
 In some instances, we may combine Other Information with Personal Data.
 If we do, we will treat the combined information as Personal Data as long as it is combined.